Climbing up on Solsbury Hill

 There are times when I find something deeply comforting in being able to look out on the world with a sense of complete anonymity.
 My introverted nature craves periods alone to rest, recharge and rebuild, but having that sense of anonymity afforded to me by the darkness of the night along with no electronic contact, Haleakala has little or no cell phone service, allows me to go deeper.
 Standing on the “Hill” that was Haleakala, I was not just shrouded in my blanket but also darkness, and within my secret and unknown presence I could sit and watch the world going on beneath me.
 For a couple of hours I was apart from it, free to rest in the quietness that the isolation afforded to me.

 Looking down on the world I thought of the people heading out and enjoying their Saturday night, it was Halloween, being with the kids (trick-or-treating), others staying at home watching television, reading a book, sharing a dinner party.
-There were doctors and nurses working in hospitals, chefs and wait staff busy keeping customers fed in restuarants, others keeping us in water and electricty, the police keeping order, the homeless sleeping or watching all this with their own perspective that I can only guess at.
+There were doctors and nurses working in hospitals, chefs and wait staff busy keeping customers fed in restaurants, others keeping us in water and electricity, the police keeping order, the homeless sleeping or watching all this with their own perspective that I can only guess at.

 Looking down I could feel the busyness of the world and felt the relief to be away from it.
 To be able to wander into my own thoughts and musings without fear of being interrupted.

 The great spiritual and philosophical traditions hint at the importance of retreat - Jesus’ time alone in the wilderness, Buddha sitting in meditation under the Bodhi tree, Muhammad spending time in silence, prayer and retreat in the caves around Mount Hira.
 But we do not have to follow any such tradition to take part in and benefit from retreat time.